Vladimir Vetrov: Biography

 The information received by DST allowed France to expel 47 KGB agents from France on 5 April 1983.
-Arrests were also made, including Pierre Bourdiol, which was considered a faux pas in the espionage community, as it was considered a violation of protocol to burn one's own recruit.
+Arrests were also made, including Pierre Bourdiol, whom he had himself recruited, which was considered a faux pas in the espionage community, as it was considered a violation of protocol to burn one's own recruit.

 In February 1982, after heavy drinking caused by a cooling-off period imposed by the French, who were fearful of his discovery through too much contact, Vetrov stabbed his mistress during an argument in his car (she survived).
 When a man knocked on the car window, Vetrov thought his spying had been discovered, so he stabbed and killed the man.
 He happened to be an auxiliary policeman, likely looking for a bribe from what he thought were two people having sex in a highway median.
 Vetrov was arrested, tried, and sentenced to 12 years in jail in the fall of 1982.

 While in jail, Vetrov carelessly revealed in letters that he had been involved in "something big" before going to jail.
 Subsequent to that, portions of the list of Line X agents (in Vetrov's handwriting) were given to partner nations (resulting in further expulsions), one of whom had a mole which passed that portion back to the KGB, which was the "smoking gun" required to confirm their suspicions.
 The KGB eventually discovered that he was a double agent.
 As part of his confession, Vetrov wrote a blistering denunciation of the Soviet system, "The Confession of a Traitor".
-The KGB promised that he would not be executed if he provided a confession; Vetrov did so but was charged with treason, convicted by the Supreme Court and executed on 23 January 1985.
+The KGB promised that he would not be executed if he provided a confession; Vetrov did so but was charged with treason, convicted by the Supreme Court of the Soviet Union and executed on 23 January 1985.
 News of his execution reached France in March 1985.

+Legacy

 The information which Vetrov provided (400 names) enabled the western countries to expel nearly 150 Soviet technology spies around the world, including the 47 mentioned above, most of whom were from Line X. This caused the collapse of the Soviet's information program at a time when it was particularly crucial.
 The U.S. created a massive operation to provide the Soviets with faulty data and sabotaged parts for certain technologies, as a consequence of the Farewell Dossier.
 Vetrov was also responsible for exposing the spy Dieter Gerhardt, a senior officer in the South African Navy who had been spying for the Soviets for 20 years.
 Vetrov also provided information hinting at a Polish coup d'état (eventually found to be that by Wojciech Jaruzelski), and alleging a link between the Soviet Union and the assassination attempt on Pope John Paul II.